Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Niagara Falls with kids

-If you visit Niagara Falls with kids, they will have a great time: the area is perfect to visit as a family and has plenty of attractions and places designed for the little ones.
-For your sleeping and eating schedules, keep in mind that to get to Niagara Falls, you will take an early morning bus and it will take you around 10 hours to get there from New York, counting all the stops along the way.
+If you visit Niagara Falls with kids, they'll have a blast: the area is perfect to visit as a family and has plenty of attractions and places designed for the little ones.
+For their sleeping and eating schedules, keep in mind that to get to Niagara Falls, you will take an early morning bus and it will take about 10 hours to get there from New York, including all the stops along the way.

 Groups

-The groups of the organized tours to Niagara Falls are usually about 50 people, and include the entrance to the experience that you will want to live: the Maid of the Mist.
+Group tours to Niagara Falls are usually about 50 people and include admission to the one experience you'll want to experience: the Maid of the Mist.

 Meals

 Meals are not included on these tours, so you'll have some free time to explore at your leisure.
-For some tips on where to eat in Niagara Falls, read below.
+If you want some tips on where to eat in Niagara Falls, read a little more below.

 Book your Niagara Falls Tour